xavigimenezsanchez/folder-app/README.md

 https://folderappxg.herokuapp.com/folder3
 ```

-To download or preview a file use the mouse righ click over the file
+To download or preview a file use the mouse right click over the file

-**Warning**: This page was not tested for a mobile or tablet devices.

 ## Run app locally